-The results from this Model are being used to provide estimates of TSF seepage rates for the GoldSim contaminant transport modeling being done for Alternatives 2 and 3.
+The results from this Model are used to provide estimates of TSF seepage rates for the GoldSim (GoldSim, 2017) contaminant transport modeling being done for Alternatives 2 and 3.
 The major pathways for seepage to leave the TSF and travel downstream to Whitlow Ranch Dam via Queen Creek are through Roblas Canyon, Potts Canyon, and a portion of Queen Creek adjacent to the TSF.
-Potts and Roblas Canyons are southeast and northwest of the TSF respectively and flow into Queen Creek.
+Potts and Roblas Canyons are southeast and northwest of the TSF, respectively, and flow into Queen Creek.

-The spatial extents of the aquifer subdomains used to determine flow and concentration are shown on Figure 4.
-The amount of seepage from the TSF that enters Potts Canyon, Roblas Canyon, and Queen Creek immediately adjacent to the TSF for Alternatives 2 and 3 is presented in Table 6.
-Total seepage represents the total contribution of flow to Queen Creek sourced from the TSF and is equal to the increase in flow at Whitlow Ranch Dam.
+The spatial extents of the aquifer subdomains used to determine flow and concentration are shown on Figure 5.
+The amount of seepage from the TSF that enters Potts Canyon, Roblas Canyon, and Queen Creek immediately adjacent to the TSF for Alternatives 2 and 3 is presented in Table 5.
+Total seepage represents the total contribution of flow to Queen Creek sourced from the TSF and is equal to total TSF recharge less the seepage captured by finger drains, embankment drains, and seepage collection dams.